Public intoxication

 Public intoxication, also known as "drunk and disorderly" and "drunk in public", is a summary offense in certain countries related to public cases or displays of drunkenness.
 Public intoxication laws vary widely by jurisdiction, but usually require an obvious display of intoxicated incompetence or behavior which disrupts public order before the charge is levied.

 Americas

 Barbados

-Barbados maintains 16 years of age as when a person is legally able to consume alcohol in public.
-Although being disorderly while intoxicated is illegal and the Barbados Police Force can be asked to evict drunken individuals from public establishments.
+Under Barbados law, liquor licensees are responsible for drunkenness or disorderly conduct on their premises and the Barbados Police Force can be asked to evict drunken individuals from public establishments.
+There has not been significant litigation.

 Brazil

 In Brazil, it is legal and usually socially acceptable to drink alcohol in public areas.
 Being publicly intoxicated is a misdemeanor, but laws are rarely, if ever, enforced.

 Canada

 In Canada, liquor is regulated by the provinces rather than the federal government.

 In British Columbia and Ontario, drinking in public and public intoxication are offenses.
 Permits are required for events in public places that involve alcohol.
 In Ontario, having an open container in public garners a $125 fine and public drunkenness garners a $65 fine and detainment until sober.
 While liquor laws are similar in provinces, the laws in territories tend to be substantially different.
 For instance, in the Northwest Territories public intoxication can result in imprisonment or detention in a medical facility for up to 24 hours (NWT Liquor Act).